MarageDev/Godot-Inventory/README.md

 # Description
 This is an inventory system I'm building mainly for my game Dead By Gun Smoke but I'm making it modular as my goal is to make it easy to use for many things with inventory-like interactions by exposing most of the main actions so it's possible to build your own logic without being restrcited to the general inventory one.

+This is a slot inventory.
+In the future I'm going to see if it's possible to expand it to a grid one but this isn't the plan yet.
 > ***Note :*** I still need to put it as a plugin.
 Feel free to check it tho and see how it is.
 # Features
 - ***Drag*** and ***drop***